schauhan/portfolio-starter-academic/content/post/weak-states-and-privilege-violence/index.md

 <Indian political parties giving party-ticket to criminals>

 > What materializes is a process in which ordinary people become impulsive, quicker to anger, more ready to see violence as normal.
 As countries decivilize, people polarize into warring camps, dehumanize those who were once fellow citizens, and excuse previously unthinkable brutality...
-Once society has normalized violence, a government can no longer restore security on its own.
-Rachel Kleinfeld, A Savage Order
+Once society has normalized violence, a government can no longer restore security on its own. \
+> Rachel Kleinfeld in *A Savage Order*

 ### Caste Based Violence in Bihar, India